 It's official: the results for the 5th Alakajam! are out!
 You can find the results here:

 Kudos, high fives and back slaps to everyone who participated, in whatever way(s) you chose to.
 We hope you had a blast!
-If you have things to say about the event, we've got a short survey you should definitely check out.
+If you have any feedback or suggestion about the event, feel free to let us know with a comment.

 The date of the 6th Alakajam is not set in stone yet but will should place in late May/early June.
 We will confirm it as soon as possible.